kkothari2001/learn-vim/Week2.md

 10. `shift+d` deletes till the end of the line, `shift+c` changes to the end of the line.

 I realise I need more pracitse on working with `w b e` but I'm hoping it comes with practise.
+I also just switched to nvim, it is not as difficult as I thought XD.